-Rotation must be checked on all MOTORS AND COMPRESSORS of 3 phase units at startup by a qualified service technician.
-Scroll compressors are directional and can be damaged if rotated in the wrong direction.
-Compressor rotation must be checked using suction and discharge gauges.
+Rotation must be checked on all MOTORS AND COMPRESSORS of 3 phase units at startup by a qualified technician.
+Scroll service compressors are directional and can be damaged if rotated in the wrong direction.
+Compressor rotation must checked using suction be and discharge gauges.
 Fan motor rotation must be checked for proper operation.
 Alterations must only be made at the unit power connection